binnev/chef/docs/recipe/yaml.md

   - water
 ```

-and this is the same recipe, but with all the fields populated:
+and this is the same recipe, but with all the optional fields populated:

 ```yaml
 name: porridge